RustFields/rustfields.github.io/design/detailed-design.md

 ```

 ## Scafi-fields
 The `Scafi-fields` module contains a library to enable the use of reified fields inside aggregate programs.
-It's main purpose is to enable explicit manipulation of fields through the use of language constructs, monadic operations and comprehensions.
+Its main purpose is to enable explicit manipulation of fields through the use of language constructs, monadic operations and comprehensions.

 A field maps devices to values of a generic type, if a device is not in the map, a default value is used.
 Here's a simple representation of a Field of A's: